xsc/pandect/README.md

 ## Uberjars and BouncyCastle

-The BouncyCastle JAR has been signed to prevent tempering - and JCE won't allow usage of any of its functions if that signature is not present.
+The BouncyCastle JAR has been signed to prevent tampering - and JCE won't allow usage of any of its functions if that signature is not present.
 This poses a problem when creating an Uberjar since all needed class files will be extracted from their JARs and repackaged into a single one - removing any existing